bolorkhuu/blog/all/projects/_posts/2014-11-12-balancing_robot.md

 </div>
 <p class="publish_date"> 12.11.2014</p>

 A balancing robot is a interesting example in field of control system.
-Marbot is a simple half autonomous robot with 2, 12V DC maxon geared motors and a IMU (Accelerometer + Gyroscope) that can go forward, backward and turn while balancing.
+Marbot is a half autonomous robot with 2, 12V DC maxon geared motors and a IMU (Accelerometer + Gyroscope) that can go forward, backward and turn while balancing.

 Some movies of Marbot in motion: